infinum/design-handbook/Resources/Glossary.md

 ## N

-- **nnn** - the sound of dissatisfaction *#mario #designteam*
+- **nnn** - the sound of dissatisfaction. *#mario #designteam*

 ## O

 - **Old style figures** - Oldstyle figures (also known as non-lining, lowercase, hanging, or text figures) have varying heights and alignments, as opposed to lining figures, which are of uniform height and alignment.
 Oldstyle figures are similar to lowercase characters in that they share the same x-height and have ascenders (the 6 and 8) and descenders (the 3, 4, 5, 7 and 9).
 They also come in proportional and tabular spacing formats. *#design #typography*
 - **OpenGraph images/graphics** - Open graph is a protocol first created by Facebook in 2010 for extracting the title, images, URL, and meta-information from a web page and displaying it in a social media post.
-The usual dimensions of an OG photo are: 1200x630px *#design #web #marketing*
+The usual dimensions of an OG photo are 1200x630px. *#design #web #marketing*

 ## P